-What you’re able to do in Smartsheet will depend on a few factors:
+What you can do in Smartsheet will depend on a few things:

 - Your plan and user type